Special Educational Needs: support in England

 This note outlines arrangements for students with learning difficulties and disabilities in post -16 education in England.
 It gives an overview of policy in this area and current funding arrangements.
 It also discusses the proposals in the 2011 SEN and Disability Green Paper, Support and aspiration: A new approach to special educational needs and disability.

-What type of support should be available for children who might have special educational needs (SEN)?
+What type of support may be available for children and young people who might have special educational needs (SEN)?